-The spectator sees herself serve and be served.
-She encounters a symbol of a rationality deprecating her own and others’ rationality, her own and others’ bodies; a symbol of a rationality without compassion that bisects sex, ties up sexuality, and transforms some bodies into the everyday served object.
-And, she sees work done by somebody like herself, but, who, unlike herself, has been assigned a value, and has been poorly, but still, paid.
+The spectator sees herself serve, and be served.
+She encounters a symbol of a rationality deprecating her own and others’ rationality, her own and others’ bodies; a symbol of a rationality without compassion which bisects sex, ties up sexuality, and transforms some bodies into the everyday served object.
+And, she sees work done by somebody like herself, but, who, unlike herself, has been assigned a value and has been paid, though poorly.

 The one who eats this, is eaten, eats herself.
 And now she gets the rational idea of getting rid of it all.

 Or, she just got hungry – for something else.
 She takes that which she has.

 In shoes you are consumed

 And the most beautiful vowel is emptied’